sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_psud" != true
 ### Test steps
 1. Verify the psud running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
 2. Verify the 'PSU_INFO|PSU {}' is/are available in State DB
 3. Verify if the data for each 'PSU {}' is expected to compare "/usr/share/sonic/platform/platform.json"
 4. Verify if the status of each PSU is "OK"
    - If any PSU status is not "OK", report the error status
    - Otherwise, report the success status
    - Go to the next
+5. Stop psud daemon
+6. Verify the psud running status
+   - If it's running, report the error status
+7. Verify that all db data setting is cleared
+8. Restart psud daemon
+9. Verify the psud running status same as step #1
+10. Verify that all db data setting is populated same as steps #2~4

 ## Test case # 8 Data for syseepromd daemon
 ### Test objective